Mikah31/TF2-Dodgeball-Unified/README.md

 - The rocket will not wave whilst within orbitting range.
 - A push scale has been introduced to airblast players further away. (if airblasting players is enabled)
 - Airblast delay can now be changed in the config.
 (Taken from Swagville).
 - Never ending rounds.
-(Taken from Crimson Dynasty)
+(Taken from Crimson Dynasty).
+- Added mid-air spiking.

 # Changed features
 - Wave has been remade using trigonometric functions, classic/vertical waves have been remade (it might not be exactly the same).
 - Dodgeball config handling & layout has been changed.
 (They are not compatible with previous plugins)
 - Translations has slightly been altered for consistency.
 (They are not compatible with previous plugins)
 - Many subplugins have been integrated into the main plugin.
 (Speedometer, Airblast prevention, Anti snipe, No blocking, Free for all, Never ending rounds)
-- Rockets are now struct enums, which should help creating subplugins. (for the future)
+- Rockets are now struct enums, which should help creating subplugins.
 - Delay time now only increases whilst in orbitting range.
 - Bounce time (when downspiking) has been added instead of scaling the bounce vector, this can be used to create bigger (or smaller) bounces.
-- **Reworked subplugin support, uses rocket & config structures** (Added since 1.2.0)
+- Reworked subplugin support, uses rocket & config structures

 # Commands
 - **sm_loadconfig** (*config.cfg*) : Loads specified config file, if no config file specified will load "general.cfg". (config must be within "addons/sourcemod/configs/dodgeball" directory)